BlaineAlan/2DGameEngine/README.md

     make all

-Compiles engine.cpp and creates an executable called 'game'
+Compiles all necessary .cpp files and creates an executable called 'game'

     ./game